-Typically, Adventist Health and Rideout participates in a number of community events where staff volunteered to provide education to the community.
-Due to COVID-19 these events were limited.
-In 2020 Adventist Health and Rideout had the privilege to participate in the Love Your Heart Health Fair which offered Heart Healthy activity options, healthy food samples and fitness demos for both staff and community invited to attend.
+Adventist Health and Rideout regularly participates in a number of community events where staff volunteers to provide education to the community.
+However, due to COVID-19, these events were limited.
+In 2021, Adventist Health and Rideout participated in the BEFAST campaign event where two Stroke RN's participated in two community events handing out flyers on stroke education and prevention.

-Community Members Served: 200
+Community Members Served: 157